The Ultimate Guide To Visit Beijing Temple Of Heaven

 Step into the Temple of Heaven and immerse yourself in centuries of history and spirituality.

 The Temple of Heaven is the religious building that serves the emperor from the Forbidden City.
-The construction history and background is the same as the Forbidden City; you can get the information from 11 Forbidden City Facts You (Probably) Didn’t Know
+The construction history and background are the same as the Forbidden City.

 1420 – The Ming Emperor Yongle Zhu Di moved the capital from Nanjing to Beijing.
 The temple was built by copying the Temple of Heaven and Earth in Nanjing.
 The Main building is called the Hall of Dasi.

 1791 – Emperor Qianlong changed the name from Hall of Daxiang to Hall of Prayer for Good Harvest in the Qing Dynasty.
-Change the roof to only a blue color.
+Change the roof to a blue color only.

 1911 – The worship of Heaven was abolished